eboutili/control-repo-1/README.md

 Description
 -----------

-This is a Puppet control-repo to use for splunk_hec report processor demos.
+This is work-in-progress Puppet control-repo to use in Puppet/Splunk integration demos environments